-- personnel expenses, including salaries and related benefits, travel and other expenses incurred by personnel in certain executive, finance and administrative functions; - non-cash share-based compensation expenses resulting from the equity awards granted to employees engaged in certain executive, finance and administrative functions; - · legal and professional fees, including consulting, accounting and audit services; and - facilities and other expenses, including depreciation costs, allocated expenses for rent and maintenance of facilities, director and officer insurance and other operating costs.
+- · personnel expenses, including salaries and related benefits, travel and other expenses incurred by personnel in certain executive, finance and administrative functions; - · non-cash share-based compensation expenses resulting from the equity awards granted to employees engaged in certain executive, finance and administrative functions; - · legal and professional fees, including consulting, accounting and audit services; and - · facilities and other expenses, including depreciation costs, allocated expenses for rent and maintenance of facilities, director and officer insurance and other operating costs.

-We anticipate that our general and administrative expenses will continue to increase in the future as we increase our headcount to support our continued research activities and development of our investigational COMP360 psilocybin therapy.
+We anticipate that our general and administrative expenses will continue to be significant in order to support our continued research activities and development of our investigational COMP360 psilocybin therapy.

-We also anticipate we will continue to incur increased accounting, audit, legal, regulatory and compliance costs, as well as investor and public relations expenses associated with being a public company and as a result of our loss of Foreign Private Issuer, or FPI, status and resulting transition to a U.S. domestic filer effective January 1, 2022.
+We also anticipate we will continue to incur significant accounting, audit, legal, regulatory and compliance costs, as well as investor and public relations expenses associated with being a public company.
 Additionally, if and when we believe a regulatory approval of a therapeutic candidate appears likely, we anticipate an increase in payroll and other expenses as a result of our preparation for commercial operations, especially as it relates to the sales and marketing of our therapeutic candidate.